ozan676/YouTube-usage-analysis/README.md

 - How many videos do I watch in a day average?
 - What topics do I engage with the most?
 - How many hours do I spend actively watching YouTube each day?
+- Can I build a machine learning model to classify categories of the videos.
+- Which supervised learning algorithm is best in terms of correctly classifying categories?

 These questions motivated me to analyze my YouTube usage data to seek answers and gain a deeper understanding of my viewing habits.
 Furthermore, I aim to find relations between my YouTube usage and daily life activities.